keertyverma/loadify/README.md

 [Loadify](https://loadify.herokuapp.com/) is a product importer tool.
 This is built as example project to showcase Django ecosystem.
 This app is made live at [https://loadify.herokuapp.com/](https://loadify.herokuapp.com/) Primary skills required for complete development of this tool are:

-1. Knowledge about following tools
+1. Knowledge about following tools:
    1. Django + Postgres
    2. SSE - Server Side events
    3. Celery + RabbitMQ
-2. Skills
+2. Skills:
    1. Ability to handle long running processes
    2. Use ORMs and deployment